QuickLogic-Corp/quicklogic-fpga-toolchain/docs/source/tutorial/qlf_k4n8/PcfDescription.rst

       set_io <port_name> <Package IO>

-For this csv file, the counter_16bit has the below IO placements:
+For this csv file, the counter_16bit one can add these IO placements:

    .. code-block:: shell